chadrem/capistrano-releases/README.md

 #### Flag: --bucket

-Your instance(s) must have read/write access to the specified S3 bucket.
+Your instances must have read/write access to the specified S3 bucket.
-Make sure your instance has the correct permissions with an IAM role or make sure you specify the ````AWS_ACCESS_KEY_ID```` and ````AWS_SECRET_ACCESS_KEY```` environment variables.
+Make sure your instances have the correct permissions with an IAM role or make sure you specify the ````AWS_ACCESS_KEY_ID```` and ````AWS_SECRET_ACCESS_KEY```` environment variables.
 Under the hood this gem uses the [aws-sdk](https://github.com/aws/aws-sdk-ruby) gem for all API calls.